Nanyang (region): Social impact

 The Nanyang region has been in the Chinese cultural sphere of influence for an extended period of time.
 Therefore, the rise in the role and influence of the ethnic Chinese is extremely important for the understanding of the region.
 The Chinese philosophy, religion, political philosophies, governmental standards and overall way of life have been transferred to the Great Golden Peninsula.

 One of the many examples of China's influence over the region is the “Chinese New Year”.
 It is celebrated and is an official public holiday in many countries of the Nanyang region (Vietnam, Singapore, Brunei, Malaysia, Indonesia and Philippines).
 Another prominent example is the original roots of the people in the region; a significant portion of the population of the Nanyang region originated in China, especially when it comes to Thailand, Laos, Vietnam and Singapore.

 More specifically, Chinese influence in Thailand is seen in a rise in Thai-Chinese power, not only in commerce and business but also in politics, bureaucracy and intelligentsia.
 In Indonesia, some news bulletins are in Mandarin, whilst in Singapore, one of the four official languages is Mandarin.
 Vietnam has been following the 'China model' politically and economically; like in China, Vietnamese from overseas have led and been the most significant contributors of the economic recovery of the country.
 Malaysia experiences Chinese cultural influence through Chinese tycoons; they play a prominent role in leading the economic boom and inspire reforms to Malaysia's Malay supremacy policy.

-The anti-Chinese sentiment of the Nanyang has subsided in recent years as Chinese influence results in prosperous rather than communist results.
+The anti-Chinese sentiment of the Nanyang had subsided by the 21st century.
 This has generated amongst many Nanyang-Chinese the will to rediscover their cultural identity in line with the emerging China of the north.
 One of the impacts of this rediscovery in the Nanyang region, is a boom in Mandarin Chinese language classes.